|Nutritional Guidelines (per serving)|

 Put the remaining teaspoon of salt into another bowl.

-Now, heat the vegetable oil in a large dutch oven.
+Heat the vegetable oil in a large Dutch oven.

-Next, add the yogurt 1 teaspoon at a time, until the yogurt has been mixed thoroughly with the other ingredients.
+Next, add the yogurt one teaspoon at a time, until the yogurt has been mixed thoroughly with the other ingredients.
 Keep on frying until the meat has a slightly browned look.

 Add the spinach, bit by bit, stirring in more as the spinach in the pan wilts.
 Keep stirring and cooking until the spinach wilts completely.
 It should give up its juices, to cook the meat.

-Now, put the entire mixture in the slow cooker/Crock Pot, and allow to simmer for 6-8 hours on high or 8 - 10 hours on low, until meat is tender.
+Put the entire mixture in the slow cooker, and allow it to simmer for 6 to 8 hours on high or 8 to 10 hours on low until meat is tender.

-When done, sprinkle the garam masala (instructions below) over the meat, and stir in, then simmer for about 5 minutes longer.
-If there is too much liquid, simmer uncovered for 5-10 minutes until sauce is thicker.
+When done, sprinkle the garam masala over the meat, and stir in, then simmer for about 5 minutes longer.
+If there is too much liquid, simmer uncovered for 5 to 10 minutes until sauce is thicker.